Mikejo5000/vsts-docs-pr/docs/report/extend-analytics/odata-query-guidelines.md

   ],
   "@odata.nextLink":"https://{account}.analytics.visualstudio.com/_odata/v1.0/WorkItems?$skiptoken=12345"}
 ```

+> [!NOTE]
+> Most existing OData clients can handle server-driven paging automatically.
+For example this strategy is already used by the following tools: Power BI, SQL Server Integration Services and Azure Data Factory.

 <a id="perf-no-top-skip"> </a>
 ### ❌ DO NOT use `$top` and `$skip` query options to implement client-driven paging